behemot-biz/bokashi/README.md

 ![Color scheme](readme-images/colors.png)

 #### Colour use
-- Brown #582f0e - Headlines on white background, logo and footer
+- Brown #582f0e - Headlines on white background, logo, hamburger icon and footer
 - Green #072B07 - Headlines on pale green background
 - Pale green #f6f9f4 - Background color
 - White #ffffff - Background color, icons in footer
 - White whith opacity #fffffff2 - Background color
-- Dark grey #3a3a3a - Bread text, hamburger icon and navigation text
+- Dark grey #3a3a3a - Bread text and navigation text

 ### Imagery
 I used my own pictures from my garden and family.
 I also took new pictures of the bokashi workflow to use as illustrations in the guide.

 ### Wireframes

 I chose to use figma for wirefrane and prototyping.
-This is also where i wrote most of the textual content to make sure it all works together.
+This is also where I wrote most of the textual content to make sure it all works together.
 As you can see in the image below some design elements has changed, but most is staying true in the deployed version.
 <details>
 <summary>View the Prototype document (image of)</summary>